FARN-Design/easybackendstyle/README.txt

 Contributors: farndesign
 Tags: tag1, tag2
 Requires at least: 6.0
-Tested up to: 6.2
+Tested up to: 6.3
-Stable tag: 2.0.2
+Stable tag: 2.2.0
 Requires PHP: 8.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 This plugin allows you to easily customize the colors in the backend.
-The changes are easily made via predefined fields, as well as custom CSS.
+The changes are easily made via predefined fields.

 == Description ==

-This Wordpress plugin allows you to easily customize the colors in the backend of wordpress.
-The changes are easily possible via predefined fields, as well as via custom CSS.
+Seamlessly adjust color schemes, effortlessly transforming the look and feel of your backend interface.
+With an automated color generation feature from just two base colors, achieving a cohesive design is a breeze.
+Dive deeper into customization with advanced fields, allowing precise adjustments to fine-tune your backend's appearance.
+This plugin seamlessly integrates with all WordPress backend styles, ensuring a consistent experience across the board.

 == Frequently Asked Questions ==